ddiddu/ddiddu.github.io/README.md

 Visit the live demo of this template at [Jisu Kim's Homepage](https://jisulog.kim/).

 ## Usage
-Feel free to use this template for your personal website, but **please ensure the footer remains intact**.
+_Feel free to use this template for your personal website_, but **please ensure the footer remains intact**.
 The footer includes the following text:
 Copyright © 2025 [Jisu Kim](https://jisulog.kim/).
 The website was designed by [Jisu Kim](https://jisulog.kim/) and built with JavaScript.

 ## How to Use